kvn-dtrx/ds-project-template_template/readme.md

 This repository represents the
 To The logical root directory of this repository is moved to [`meta/`](./meta/)!

 Won't employ  we decided to move the TO make templating for the user as convenient as possible (and submodules subtrees or dedicated documentation branches), the logical root of

-This note is intended to be removed before project submission.
+This note should be removed before project submission, of course.

 ---